apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel stands by as aid convoys come under attack in Gaza**
+**Jonathan Majors’ Ex-Girlfriend Drops Assault and Defamation Lawsuit**

-You can read more about it [here](https://www.cbsnews.com/news/gaza-humanitarian-aid-netanyahu-icc-israel/).
+You can read more about it [here](https://variety.com/2024/film/news/jonathan-majors-grace-jabbari-lawsuit-dropped-1236217515/).

 ## Requirements
 - Python 3.8